 As a tidbit, to whet your appetite so to speak, the first of the three

 books, The Bostonians is available free of charge.

-Are you too struggling with the question,
+Are you too struggling with the question, is homosexuality wrong?

 The Bible makes reference to men who give up natural relations for the unnatural, certainly eluding to homosexuality.
 Yet, in perhaps the greatest of paradoxes that homosexuality has spawned, the Church, by forbidding priests and nuns since the twelfth century to marry, unknowingly and unwittingly has contributed to the great unnatural within its very bosom.

 The issue remains painfully unresolved, both within and without the Catholic Church.
 Anglicans too, my own denomination, struggle with homosexuality not only amongst the laity but also amongst its ordained bishops.